-The Family Educational Rights and Privacy Act (FERPA) guarantees the privacy of student educational records, including student information accessible through Blackboard, grades, and course work with evaluative comments or grades.
+The Family Educational Rights and Privacy Act (FERPA) guarantees the privacy of student educational records, including student information accessible through Canvas, grades, and course work with evaluative comments or grades.
 Only the individual student, and those university employees with a legitimate educational interest in the course or student outcome, may have access to student educational records.
 In accordance with FERPA, WUSTL requires the following:

 - If grades are posted publicly (physically or on a website), students’ names, IDs, or social security numbers (in whole or part) may not be used as an identifier, and students should not be listed in alphabetical order.

 - Instructors must ensure, in the process of posting grades or returning graded material, that the students’ grades or evaluations are not visible to, or determinable by, anyone without a right of access to the information.
 Coursework may be returned in the following ways:

 - faculty or teaching assistants personally handing work to students known to them;

 - faculty/teaching assistants/administrative assistants returning work personally to students upon display of identification;

 - campus mail (material placed in sealed envelope);

 - by email to the student’s WUSTL email address; and

 - through self-addressed envelopes provided by the student.

 Faculty may ask students to sign a waiver, allowing their work to be returned in whatever manner specified, and acknowledging that in those circumstances other students might be able to observe their grade/evaluation.
 If students opt out of signing the waiver, material must be returned to them in a secure manner.